 If you want to wear sheer clothing without full layers underneath, considering your undergarments is an important step.
 I think that a bralette or bra with more straps or an interesting cut is exceedingly more interesting than a plain bra.
 A dark or contrasting color can make it seem more intentional, whereas a nude bra would look like you’re trying to hide the fact that your shirt is see-through.

-Due to the fact that I’m talking about see through clothing, there may be a few boobs and butts in this album.
-Don’t feel like you have to exactly copy the pictures in this album, or that you can’t wear these things because you can’t wear them exactly how they’re pictured-- that’s not the point!
+Due to the fact that I’m talking about see through clothing, there may be a few boobs and butts in this catalog.
+Don’t feel like you have to exactly copy the pictures in this catalog, or that you can’t wear these things because you can’t wear them exactly how they’re pictured - that’s not the point!
 The point of this album is to show that sheer fabrics are not all terrible, and that they can transfer easily out of the inspiration picture and into casual outfits.
-Sheer fabric is a fantastic way to add some textural variation into otherwise flat fits.
+Sheer shirts is a fantastic way to add some textural variation into otherwise flat outfits.
 It’s hard to find body diversity when looking for inspirational images, but do remember to look at the clothes instead of the bodies.
 I feel like this is a look that you can execute confidently at any size and season.